Fernando-Lim/neural-network-heart-disease/README.md

 4. **Features**
    - **Heart Disease Risk Prediction**: Enter clinical parameters to get a risk prediction (e.g., age, blood pressure, cholesterol levels).
    - **SHAP Visualization**: View a detailed explanation of how each parameter influences the prediction outcome.

----

-Let me know if you’d like to include additional sections, such as a troubleshooting guide or specific examples of input and output!